OliverAltindag/Stellar-Image-Processing/README.md

 # Stellar-Image-Processing

 Taking raw CCD stellar data, and performing pre-processing: we remove biases, perform image alignment and modularize the process for reusage.
 The repo will also include generic graphing fucntions, and magnitude calculation.
-The reduction portion will need to be adjusted depending on the specific scientific object of interest and your file architecture.
+The reduction portion will need to be adjusted depending on the specific path on your computer.
+The code is made to work by reducing .fit fils, but can be easily change for .fits by changing the wildcards.
+Additionally, your science images must have an operational header, with emposure time ("EXPTIME") and fiter ("FILTER").
+Your file architecture must reflect this for the code to work:

+datafolder/
+├── calibration/
+│   ├── biasframes/
+│   ├── darks/
+│   └── flats/
+│       ├── blue/
+│       ├── visual/
+│       └── red/
+├── target/
+│   ├── blue/
+│   ├── visual/
+│   └── red/
+└── standard/
+    ├── blue/
+    ├── visual/
+    └── red/

 ### Clone the repo and run for your data:
 ```